fatiharrazy/Tih/README.md

 | Command |Usage  |What does it do?
 |--|--|--|
 | ping |ping|Tells you the bot's ping (not your ping) to discord servers.

+Found a bug?
+Contact me in discord!
+Tih#0001